kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

 #### Story 3

-As a kubeadm user, I wish the GA API of kubeadm to be stable and breaking changes to it to be announced ahead of time.
+As a kubeadm user, I wish the CLI of kubeadm to be stable and breaking changes to it to be announced ahead of time.

 ### Notes/Constraints/Caveats (Optional)